MODAjosh/GEOINT-Database/Tempates/Workflow.md

 ### Documentation
 - Include metadata and descriptions for reproducibility.
+- Maintain a changelog for updates and revisions.

 ### Distribution
 - Share results with stakeholders via secure platforms.
   - Example: GeoINT Enterprise portals, cloud storage.
+- Ensure compliance with data usage and sharing agreements.

+### Data Reusability
+- Create templates and workflows for reuse in similar projects.

 ---